Transitioning to a career in data analytics can mean stable employment in a high-paying industry once you have the right skills.

 Improving your data visualization skills often means learning visualization software, like Tableau.
 This industry-standard piece of software empowers you to transform your analysis into dashboards, data models, visualizations, and business intelligence reports.

-Learn to design dashboards and reports for powerful data visualization: You can gain hands-on experience with statistical analysis, Microsoft Power BI, and data analysis expressions (DAX) through Microsoft's Data Visualization Professional Certificate.
+Learn to design dashboards and reports for powerful data visualization: You’ll have the chance to gain hands-on experience with statistical analysis, Microsoft Power BI, and data analysis expressions (DAX) through the Microsoft Data Visualization Professional Certificate.

 With econometrics, analysts apply statistical and mathematical data models to the field of economics to help forecast future trends based on historical data.
 Understanding econometrics is key for data analysts looking for jobs in the financial sector, particularly at investment banks and hedge funds.

-Practice econometrics: Learn how to analyze and solve business and economic questions with data analysis tools in Econometrics: Methods and Applications from Erasmus University Rotterdam.
+Practice econometrics: Get the chance to learn how to analyze and solve business and economic questions with data analysis tools in Econometrics: Methods and Applications from Erasmus University Rotterdam.

 Data analysts leverage these and other technical skills to help others make more informed decisions.
 Putting in the time and effort to learn these essential skills can set you up for a successful career as a data analyst.
 Here are a few quick tips for getting started: